-The Supervisory Board members are entitled to receive fixed annual fees of EUR 50 for the Chairman (2015: EUR 50) and EUR 22 for each other member (2015: EUR 22).
+The Supervisory Board members are entitled to receive fixed annual fees of EUR 50 for the Chairman (2016: EUR 50), EUR 22 for each other member (2016: EUR 22 for each other members).
 These fees are presented as part of the governance expenses.
-In relation to 2016, a total of USD 117 (2015: USD 138) has been expensed as Supervisory Board fees.
+In relation to 2017, a total of EUR 116 (2016: EUR 117) has been expensed as Supervisory Board fees.
 The amount expensed each year depends on the EUR:USD exchange rate, the VAT treatment of the fees, the timing of actual payments, Supervisory Board appointments, and AGM decisions on fee levels.
 In addition, each member has the option to decline receiving their fees.
-In 2016, one regular member did so (2015: one).
+In 2017, one regular member did so (2016: one).